Kofoworola Abeni Pratt: Career

 In August 1946, Pratt moved to England to study nursing at the Nightingale School at St Thomas' Hospital, in London.
 Her son was left with foster parents while she attended the St Thomas’s Preliminary Training School.
 During her time at the hospital, Pratt experienced racial discrimination, when a patient refused to be treated by a black nurse.
 She was active in the West African Students' Union, an association of students from various West African countries who were studying in the United Kingdom, and which, in 1942, had called for the independence of Britain's West African colonies.
 Pratt passed her preliminary state exams in 1948 and her finals in 1949, qualifying as a State Registered Nurse on 25 November 1949.
-It was unusual for a married woman to be allowed to take up nursing at that time, and Pratt was also the first qualified black nurse to work for the NHS.
+It was unusual for a married woman to be allowed to take up nursing at that time.